fenrave/Quail-Luau/README.md

 	[11] = {T = 10},
 	[12] = {T = 10}
 }
---Initialize a bevy, which works as a shared table with the Queue backend local Bevy = NewNest:InitBevy("Test")
+--Initialize a bevy, which works as a static shared table for the threadqueue to read from local Bevy = NewNest:InitBevy("Test")

 Bevy["Hello"] = 1
+--Sets data on the spawned threads NewNest:SyncBevies()

 local Def: Quail.ThreadDef<Quail.Parallel> = {
 	ModuleName = "Test",